Geneva International Motor Show: 2024

-In July 2023, plans were announced for the 2024 Geneva Motor Show from 26 February to 3 March, with a revised format to reduce costs for exhibitors.
-The 2024 edition highlighted serious organizational shortcomings, which resulted in lower participation or the total absence of the manufacturers.
-As of January 26, 2024, automakers that are confirmed to present at the show in 2024 are:
+In July 2023, plans were announced for the 2024 Geneva Motor Show as the last event held from 26 February to 3 March, with a revised format to reduce costs for exhibitors.
+The 2024 edition highlighted serious organizational shortcomings, which resulted in lower participation or the total absence of some manufacturers.
+As of January 26, 2024, automakers that were confirmed to present at the show in 2024 were: